 - a return of fever, cough, sore throat, chills, and other signs of infection

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the capsules at room temperature and away from excess heat and moisture (not in the bathroom).
-Keep liquid medicine in the refrigerator, tightly closed, and dispose of any unused medication after 14 days.
+Keep the suspension in the refrigerator, tightly closed, and dispose of any unused suspension after 14 days.
 Do not freeze.
-The liquid may be stored for 7 days at room temperature.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.